go-goyave/goyave/docs_src/src/guide/configuration.md

 `int`, `float64` and `bool` values are supported.
 If the configuration entry is expected to be of one of these types, the content of the environment variable will be automatically converted.
 If the conversion fails, a configuration loading error will be returned.

+If an environment variable mentioned in a configuration file is not set, the configuration validation will not pass.

 ### Getting a value

 All entries are accessible using **dot-separated paths**.
 If you want to access the `name` entry in the `app` category, the key will be `app.name`.